RoBOPPics/BB/_pages/app-man-coreController.md

 Press the spot where you want the BallBOPPer to move to, and the BallBOPPer will travel to that spot, shutdown and wait.

 ![Playlist Image](../assets/images/RoverController.jpg){: width="300" .align-center }

-Note that when the Ball Reloader is engaged, the Rover Zone Controller functions a little differently.
-When the Reloader is running in "Manual Reloading Mode", you use the Zone Controller to send the BallBOPPer to a particular Zone on the court, and it will reload all of the balls it finds there.

 ## Correct-Drift